ceejbot/codefact/README.md

 * `UV_PUBLISH_URL`: for `uv`'s use, if you have set a python repo name
 * `UV_PUBLISH_PASSWORD`: for `uv`'s use, if you have set a python repo name

+If you run it in an interactive context (aka a tty), it prints to stderr either the remaining time before an existing token expires, or instructions for how to load a new token into your environemtn.
+If you run it in a non-interactive context, it prints a good token to stdout and nothing to stderr.
+This makes it suitable for use in shell scripts, should you have such an odd use case.
+Perhaps you are me?

 ## Rationale

 I am both extremely lazy and extremely absent-minded.
 An eight-hour token expiration is far too frequent for me to keep track of this.